 What to Do

 The most important thing to do when falsely accused of sexual abuse is to act swiftly.
 Contact an Albuquerque, New Mexico defense attorney and begin the process of clearing your name.
 Again, don’t assume telling the truth is enough.
-You need someone who understands the challenges of proving allegations false, presenting reasonable explanation for why false allegations were made, and placing the burden of proof on the accuser.
+You need someone who understands the challenges of proving allegations false, presenting a reasonable explanation for why false allegations were made, and placing the burden of proof on the accuser.

 The New Mexico Criminal Law Offices have been helping people just like you since 1997.
-Our firm is made up of two attorneys with one priority: clearing your name.
+Our firm is made up of two lawyers with one priority: clearing your name.
 If you are looking for personalized legal representation, unparalleled experience, and genuine care and compassion for your situation, contact us today.
 We would be happy to provide you with a free initial consolation and answer any questions you may have.